benwzj/benwzj.github.io/_drafts/2024-04-04-react-render.md

 category: React
 tags: React
 toc:
-  - name: Rendering Process
+  - name: Component Rendering Process
+    subsections:
       - name: How to check if a component is re-rendered
+      - name: How to display render count in component
+  - name: Rendering Underhood
 ---

-Even a component render, don't means browser will repaint it.
+Even a component render, don't means browser will repaint it. we get component, then component instance, then element, then VDOM, then DOM.

-## Rendering Process
+## Component Rendering Process

 Before your components are displayed on screen, they must be rendered by React.